ciaranm/parasols/README.md

 solve_max_common_subgraph
 -------------------------

-This solves the maximum common subgraph problem.
+This solves the maximum (vertex) common (induced, not necessarily connected) subgraph problem.
 If --subgraph-isomorphism is specified, this instead solves the subgraph isomorphism problem (and the first graph should be the small graph).

 To run, do:

-    solve_max_common_subgraph algorithm clique-algorithm order file1.clq file2.clq
+    solve_max_common_subgraph algorithm clique-algorithm order 1.clq 2.clq

 where algorithm is 'c', and clique-algorithm and order are clique algorithms and orders, as above.
 The output is: